Bioconductor/bioconductor-training/README.md

-# The Bioconductor teaching committee
+# The Bioconductor teaching and education committee

 The Bioconductor teaching committee is a collaborative effort to consolidate Bioconductor-focused training material and establish